stcybrdgs/cosc2425-x86Assembly/README.md

 # cosc2425-x86Assembly
-This repo contains x86 assembly language program from college coursework.
+This repository contains x86 assembly language program from college coursework.

 - **arduinoProject01**: a team project using C++ to program Arduino to behave like a Theramin
 - **arduinoProject02**: a team project using x86 to program Arduino to read an infrared sensor